updated on 20 June 2023

 Reading time: three minutes

-Submitting 10 to 15 carefully targeted, properly researched, checked and rechecked applications may prove more successful than dozens of identical applications.
+Submitting around 10 carefully targeted, properly researched, checked and rechecked applications may prove more successful than dozens of identical applications.

 Applying for a training contract is a competitive process.
 You must market yourself in the best possible light, so make sure that your applications are the best reflection of your skills and experience.
-When choosing which firms to apply to, make sure that you have targeted them well…
+When choosing which firms to apply to, target them well by asking yourself the following questions:

 How can your careers service help you ace the law recruitment process?
 Find out in this LCN Says.